thybag/bonus-laravel-relations/readme.md

 2. Include the `use thybag\BonusLaravelRelations\Traits\BonusRelationsTrait;` in to your model (or base model if you want them everywhere.)
 3. Use the relations as you would any other.

-Relations can be added one by one if only if you would prefer not to have all of them..
+The relation traits can also be added individually if you prefer that.

 # Relations